Rishu5kumar/Azure-Documentation/Day_3.md

 ### What is a Virtual Machine?

 A Virtual Machine (VM) is an emulation of a physical computer.
 It runs an operating system and applications just like a physical computer.
 VMs provide the flexibility of running multiple operating systems on a single physical machine and can be easily created, modified, and deleted.
+A Virtual Machine (VM) is like a computer inside a computer.
+Imagine you have a powerful computer, and you want to create smaller, virtual versions of this computer to run different programs or tasks independently.
+That's what a VM does.

+**Example:**
+Imagine you have a Windows laptop, but you also need to run a Linux operating system for a project.
+Instead of buying another computer, you can create a VM on your laptop, install Linux on it, and run it alongside your Windows operating system.
+Both systems work independently, and you can switch between them as needed.

+In the context of Azure, you can create and manage VMs in the cloud.
+This allows you to run applications and services without worrying about the underlying hardware.
+Azure provides the infrastructure, and you can focus on using the VMs for your specific needs.

 ### Key Components of Azure Virtual Machines